 - Ways to comply with strict labor laws like California Labor Code Section 2802(a) or the Illinois Wage Payment and Collection Act.

 - The shortcomings of both traditional company car allowances and mileage reimbursements

 - How to address these shortcomings effectively

-With a complete understanding of these topics, you can determine whether your current policy will withstand the new tax landscape.
+With a complete understanding of these topics, you can determine whether your current policy will meet the needs of the coming year.
 You’ll also be equipped to fit your allowance amount to the actual needs of your employees.
 This way you can retain good employees while controlling costs.

 Take the time to educate yourself now so that you can treat your employees equitably in the coming years.

 If you would like to take concrete steps right now, take advantage of our new 3-step, self-guided process of developing a competitive, transparent, and cost-effective policy.
 We'll even provide you with a suggested rate optimized for your organization for free.